Facebook for Business

-As small businesses such as restaurants and gyms are forced to close their doors for an indefinite period of time, Facebook has stepped up with an offer that may keep them from going under and their employees from losing their jobs.
+As small businesses such as restaurants and gyms are forced to close their doors for an indefinite period, Facebook has stepped up with an offer that may keep them from going under and their employees from losing their jobs.

 The grants will provide a total of $100 million in “cash and ad credits” to 30,000 eligible businesses in the more than 30 countries where Facebook operates.
 That averages out to $3,333 per business.